Adhesions / scar tissue (in pelvis or in uterus)

 • Fertility-preserving techniques wherever possible

-Minimally invasive surgery typically results in less trauma, quicker recovery, and a reduced risk of new adhesions forming.
+Minimally invasive surgery results in less trauma, quicker recovery and reduced risk of new adhesions forming.

 Post-Surgical Care

-In some cases, special gels or barriers can be placed during surgery to minimise the chance of adhesions returning.
+In some cases special gels or barriers can be placed during surgery to prevent adhesions from returning.
 Physiotherapy and pelvic floor rehabilitation may also be part of the recovery plan.

-The pelvis, which consists of the hip bones, pubic bones, and sacrum, plays a vital role in supporting the abdominal organs and preventing adhesions.
-The pelvic girdle, including the hip joint and pubic symphysis, helps maintain the position of the uterus and other reproductive organs, reducing the risk of adhesions.
-By understanding the anatomy of the pelvis and its role in preventing adhesions, healthcare professionals can develop effective treatment strategies to manage this medical condition.
+The pelvis which consists of the hip bones, pubic bones and sacrum plays a vital role in supporting the abdominal organs and preventing adhesions.
+The pelvic girdle including the hip joint and pubic symphysis helps maintain the position of the uterus and other reproductive organs reducing the risk of adhesions.
+By understanding the anatomy of the pelvis and its role in preventing adhesions healthcare professionals can develop effective treatment strategies for this condition.

 Living with Adhesions

-Chronic pelvic pain, fertility struggles, or the frustration of being told “everything looks normal” can be incredibly isolating.
+Chronic pelvic pain, fertility struggles or being told “everything looks normal” can be incredibly isolating.
 But adhesions are real — and so is the relief that comes from proper diagnosis and expert treatment.
-The healing process can significantly impact scar height, especially when adhesions become fibrotic and affect organ function.
+The healing process can significantly impact scar height especially when adhesions become fibrotic and affect organ function.

 Why Choose Happiher for Adhesion Management?